-- An injury above the elbow may result in difficulty or even inability to turn the hand over or flex the wrist down.
+- Above the elbow results in difficulty turning the hand over or flexing the wrist down

-- Injuries below this may cause tingling or numbness in the forearm, thumb and the three adjacent fingers.
+- Below the elbow causes tingling or numbness in the forearm, thumb and the three adjacent fingers

 What is a Median nerve injury?

-The median nerve emerges from the neck at the brachial plexus between the 5th cervical (neck) and 1st Thoracic (upper back) vertebrae.
-It then passes down the arm, past the elbow and splits into branches which serve the thumb and three fingers (missing just a little, pinky finger!).
+The median nerve emerges from the neck at the brachial plexus, between the 5th cervical and 1st Thoracic vertebrae.
+It passes down the arm, past the elbow and splits into branches.
+The branches serve the thumb and three fingers (missing just a little, pinky finger!).

 If it is caused by another acute injury, the priority is to treat the initial injury.
 This may be a fracture or dislocation or a soft tissue injury.
 But in many cases, treating the offending injury eases the median nerve symptoms.